tctree333/cancel-culture/README.md

 - **[Vercel](https://vercel.com/)**.
 Normally I'd use [Netlify](https://www.netlify.com/), but they don't have wildcard domains which is the whole point of this. smh
 - **[Porkbun](https://porkbun.com/)**. idk if domains count as part of the stack but I use Porkbun for domains becuase they're cheap and also have everything I need.

 (Note: This is a fun thing I thought would be fun.
 It is a joke (like everything else I do).
 Please do not abuse this site or use it to abuse others.
-I was going to do \*.is/areloved.com but those domains weren't available.)
+I was going to do \*.is/areloved.com but those domains weren't available.
+Sad!)